 - a.
 Students who wish to alter the course sequence of their program as laid out in the calendar, or who have withdrawn from or failed a course must see the Student Advisor immediately to discuss program completion options.
 Reregistration cannot occur without permission from the Faculty.
 Students will be competing for available space in nursing courses when returning.
-Students may be required to enroll in a refresher course prior to proceeding in clinical nursing courses in order to protect the public interest. - b.
-Reregistration in Courses A student who has been assigned a grade of "W" or "F" in a course is entitled to a second registration in this course.
-If a student receives a "W" or "F" in the second attempt of a course, the student may be required to withdraw from the program (see §22.1.3). - (12) Dean's List: All students who receive first-class standing or degree with distinction and have demonstrated satisfactory clinical practice are placed on the Dean's Honor List for that particular year.
+Students may be required to enrol in a refresher course prior to proceeding in clinical nursing courses in order to protect the public interest. - Reregistration in Courses A student who has been assigned a grade of "W" or "F" in a course is entitled to a second registration in this course and must achieve a minimum grade of C. If a student receives a "W" or a grade less than C in the second attempt of a course, the student will normally be required to withdraw from the program (see §22.1.3). - (12) Dean's List: All students who receive first-class standing or degree with distinction and have demonstrated satisfactory clinical practice are placed on the Dean's Honor List for that particular year.